 Podcasts are a great way to build your audience and connect with different people.
-You can even use your influence to support good causes just like Bet4Pride promo Code does and make a difference.
 However, if you want to start your own podcast you will need a plan, and that means picking a format for your show.
 So here are a few examples of different podcast formats.

 The great thing about solo-casts is that you won’t have to spend much time preparing for the show.
 There are no guests or co-hosts that you need to worry about and the content is based on your own stories and experiences.
 Basically, your audience gets to know you and maybe receive useful advice.
 However, it can get old pretty quickly, you don’t have any opposing points of view or someone to bounce off different ideas, so you’ll need to be really creative in order to keep going.

 Interviews or just conversations with other hosts are a great podcast option and it is widely used.
 You have the chance to introduce new people to your audience and talk with them on niche-specific topics.
 It is always great if you find someone who is sort of a celebrity or an influencer because you will likely gain an additional audience.
 It is also a normal conversation flow, each of the participants brings their own point of view to the table, and you won’t have to do much editing in post.
 The hard part is ongoing communication and email exchange with potential guests in order to find participants.

 As opposed to interviews, educational podcasts do not have that free flow.
 As the objective is to educate the listeners or elaborate on an idea, the whole show has to be more structured.
 Each episode will have a specific topic, and listeners will appreciate the opportunity to learn new things, as it is a great way to spend time while driving or doing house chores, etc. This high-value information will have the audience coming back for more as it is a productive time investment.
 However, some topics are not easily explored in-depth without visual aids, and you will have to invest a lot of time planning on how to deliver the information.